Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Introduction

 Social support helps people in health crises cope with stressful circumstances.
 Access to emotional, informational, and instrumental support is associated with increased quality of life~\cite{ashbury_one--one_1998}, improved psychosocial health~\cite{umberson_social_2010}, and physical health~\cite{holt-lunstad_social_2010}.
 Support from \textit{peers}---people who have had similar health experiences---is particularly useful~\cite{simoni_peer_2011,allison_logging_2021}.
 However, a person's existing offline support community may lack peers~\cite{thoits_mechanisms_2011,turner_developing_2001}.
 Online communities provide a place for people to support each other in ways that their existing offline support communities cannot by offering opportunities to connect with peers.
 While health support is exchanged online on diverse platforms~\cite{chancellor_recovery_2016,sharma_mental_2018,bender_seeking_2011}, online health communities (OHCs) are specifically designed for health-related discussion and support~\cite{allison_logging_2021,young_this_2019}.

 Even in OHCs, however, finding supportive peers can be time-consuming~\cite{gatos_how_2021,eschler_im_2017}.
 Algorithmic matching systems could enable design features that help OHC users to find peers, but existing approaches are limited or have remained entirely theoretical~\cite{hartzler_leveraging_2016,levonian_patterns_2021}.
-For example, a common approach to peer finding requires a user to explicitly search or filter for people or topics of interest, a process that support seekers and providers may find labor-intensive and discouraging in health-related contexts~\cite{gatos_how_2021,pretorius_searching_2020}. \textit{Recommendation systems} for peer finding can incorporate the user's past behaviors as an \textit{implicit} signal to identify potential matches---people with valuable similar experiences~\cite{yang_seekers_2019}.
-However, no existing recommendation system has been evaluated for peer matching in OHCs: no experimental evidence links the availability of peer recommendations with hypothesized increases in beneficial peer connection behaviors.
+For example, a common approach to peer finding requires a user to \textit{explicitly} search or filter for people or topics of interest, a process that support seekers and providers may find labor-intensive and discouraging in health-related contexts~\cite{gatos_how_2021,pretorius_searching_2020}. \textit{Recommendation systems} for peer finding can incorporate the user's past behaviors to \textit{implicitly} identify potential matches---people with valuable similar experiences~\cite{yang_seekers_2019}.
+However, while recommendation systems are commonly seen in real-world OHCs, no rigorous experimental evidence exists linking peer recommendations with increases in beneficial peer connection behaviors.
+Given the hypothesized benefits, why so little evidence?